Active Electrosensing and Communication in MARL-trained Weakly Electric Fish Collectives: Ethics and Reproducibility

+All experiments are in silico.
 Our framework reduces invasive experimentation on live animals by enabling in silico hypothesis generation and prioritization.
-All experimental data used in this paper were collected by collaborators for previous neuroscientific studies of weakly electric fish \cite{pedrajaCollectiveSensingElectric2024,zhengkeypoint}.
+All experimental data used in this paper were collected by collaborators for previous neuroscientific studies of weakly electric fish.